History of the Dominican Republic: Pre-European history

-The Taíno people called the island Quisqueya (mother of all lands) and Ayiti (land of high mountains).
-At the time of Columbus' arrival in 1492, the island's territory consisted of five chiefdoms: Marién, Maguá, Maguana, Jaragua, and Higüey.
+The islands of the Caribbean were first settled around 6,000 years ago by hunter-gatherer peoples originating from Central America or northern South America.
+The Arawakan-speaking ancestors of the Taíno moved into the Caribbean from South America during the 1st millennium BC, reaching Hispaniola by around 600 AD.
+These Arawakan peoples engaged in farming, fishing, hunting and gathering, and the widespread production of ceramic goods.
+The estimates of Hispaniola's population in 1492 vary widely, including tens of thousands, 100,000, 300,000, and 400,000-2,000,000.
+Estimating how many people lived on the island in pre-Columbian times is challenging, as no accurate records exist.
+At the time of Columbus' arrival in 1492, the island's territory consisted of five Taíno chiefdoms: Marién, Maguá, Maguana, Jaragua, and Higüey.
 These were ruled respectively by caciques Guacanagarix, Guarionex, Caonabo, Bohechío, and Cayacoa.
+The Taíno name for the entire island was either Ayiti (land of high mountains) or Quisqueya (mother of all lands).

-Spanish colony: 1492–1795
+Spanish colony (1492–1795)

 Arrival of the Spanish

 Christopher Columbus reached the island of Hispañola on his first voyage, in December 1492.
 Guacanagarí, the chief who hosted Columbus and his men, treated them kindly and provided them with everything they desired.
 However, the Taínos' egalitarian social system clashed with the Europeans' feudalist system, which had more rigid class structures.
 The Europeans believed the Taínos to be either weak or misleading, and they began to treat the tribes with violence.
-Columbus successfully tempered this trend, and he and his men departed from Ayiti, the Taínos' name for the island, on good terms.
+Columbus successfully tempered this trend, and he and his men departed from Quisqueya, the Taínos' name for the island, on good terms.

 After the sinking of the Santa María, Columbus established a small fort to support his claim to the island.
 The fort was called La Navidad because the shipwrecking and the founding of the fort occurred on Christmas Day.
 While Columbus was away, the garrison manning the fort was wracked by divisions that evolved into conflict.
 The more rapacious men began to terrorize the Taíno, the Ciguayo, and the Macorix peoples, which included attempts to take their women.
 Guacanagarix tried to reach an accommodation with the Spaniards; however, the Spaniards and some of his own people viewed him as weak.
 The Spaniards treated him with contempt, including the kidnapping of some of his wives.
 Fed up, the powerful Cacique Caonabo of the Maguana Chiefdom attacked the Europeans and destroyed La Navidad.
 Guacanagarix was dismayed by these events but did not try hard to aid the Europeans, probably hoping that the troublesome outsiders would never return.